ben9543/Today-I-Learned/C++/threading.md

 - How many thread do I need to create? => As many as the problem numbers that I need to solve. => If assigned too many threads, then it is end up getting too many context switching and wasting cpu memory.
 This is called `oversubscription`

-- `std::thread::hardware_concurrency()` gives us the numebr of threads that my computer's cpu can run.
+- `std::thread::hardware_concurrency()` gives us the number of threads that my computer's cpu can run.

+## 3. Data Race and Mutex